 - Guests are prohibited from entering any quarantine or isolation facilities

-- A face covering must be worn before answering the door to retrieve food or any items left at the door
+- A face covering must be worn before answering the door

 - Place all trash and recycling in a closed garbage bag outside in the main hallway.
 Pick-up is scheduled for 9:00am each morning.